Judicial Officers

 Courtroom Operations

 Office operations include the intake, docketing and record-keeping functions.
-Intake is charged with the responsibilities of: inspecting all documents presented to it for filing; assigning cases to judges; providing information to attorneys; receiving filing and miscellaneous fees; issuing process, and distributing mail.
+Intake is charged with the responsibility of inspecting all documents presented to it for filing; assigning cases to judges; providing information to attorneys; receiving filing and miscellaneous fees; issuing process and distributing mail.
+Deputy Clerks are responsible for the timely entering upon the Court's docket all pleadings accepted for filing.
+The case docket is a chronological record of every official activity in the case.
+Deputy clerks

 also enter and distribute all orders and judgments issued by the court, and they close cases upon entry of judgment.

-The records clerk is responsible for the maintenance and storage of the official records of the court.
-The records clerk is also responsible for gathering, reproducing and presenting for inspection all court documents as requested by the court, public and litigants.
+The Records Clerk is responsible for the maintenance and storage of the official records of the court.
+The Records Clerk is also responsible for gathering, reproducing and presenting for inspection all court documents as requested by the court, public and litigants.

 Financial Operations

-The financial administrator accounts for receipt, custody, deposit and disbursement of monies received by the Court.
+The Financial Administrator accounts for receipt, custody, deposit and disbursement of monies received by the Court.
 Records and reports concerning these fiscal transactions are maintained by this deputy.

 Human Resources